 Fire and bunchgrass dynamics in pine savannas

-It is well known that ecological disturbance regimes affect plants; it is less commonly appreciated how plants, in turn, affect those disturbance regimes.
-For example, plant fuels often play an important role in determining natural fire regimes.
-Fire is a powerful evolutionary filter with the potential to radically change plant populations and communities in a matter of minutes or hours.
-Changing fire regimes are expected under climate change theory, with unknown implications for plant populations and communities.
+Ecological disturbance regimes affect plants, and plants can in turn affect the disturbance regime.
+For example, plant fuels can play an important role in determining natural fire regimes in potential feedback loops.
+Fire is a powerful evolutionary filter that can radically influence plant populations and communities in a matter of minutes.
+Changing fire regimes are expected to accompany climate change, with unknown implications for plant populations and communities.

-To explore the interactions between fire regime and plants, I have investigated the relative importance of different fire characteristics on diverse pine savanna understory vegetation.
-Results from this study have demonstrated how fire severity drives large-statured bunchgrass dynamics (Gagnon et al. 2012), with important implications for community assembly in this species-rich ecosystem.
+To explore interactions between fire regimes and plants, I have investigated the relative importance of different fire characteristics on species-rich pine savanna understory vegetation.
+Results demonstrate how fire severity can drive large-statured bunchgrass dynamics (Gagnon et al. 2012), with important implications for community assembly in this species-rich ecosystem.
 Fire residence time has proven to be a more important driver of plant dynamics than other metrics of fire intensity like measured temperature (Gagnon et al. 2015).
-These empirical results have led me to develop a new evolutionary hypothesis to explain why so many plants in fire-prone ecosystems produce highly flammable fuels and burn with great intensity; the hypothesis also informs burning prescriptions by managers of natural areas (Gagnon et al. 2010).
-I next plan to experimentally test different facets of this new hypothesis of plant flammability by manipulating composition and architecture of plant fuels at one or both of these research sites.
+These empirical results have led me to develop a new evolutionary hypothesis to explain why so many plants in fire-prone ecosystems produce highly flammable fuels and burn with great intensity (Gagnon et al. 2010).
+This hypothesis also informs burning prescriptions by managers of natural areas.
+Along with colleagues, I am now exploring the influence of dominant, large-stature bunchgrasses on alpha and beta diversity in longleaf pine savannas at Camp Whispering Pines in SE Louisiana and at Eglin Air Force Base in NW Florida.
+I next plan to experimentally test different facets of this hypothesis of plant flammability by manipulating composition and architecture of plant fuels at one or both of these research sites.